fulivi/mame_tools/hp/hp_disk/README.md

 5. These fields display a summary of the emulated drive data.

-6. This field flashes red whenever the emulated drive is accessed by the host.
+6. These tabs select the unit to show.
+Unit name briefly flashes green or red when unit is being read or written, respectively.

-7. These fields display the name of image file (when loaded).
+7. This field displays the name of image file (when loaded).

-8. This section displays some statistics about each unit (total count of R/W sectors & current position).
+8. This section displays some statistics (total count of R/W sectors & current position).

 See also the usage instructions for `amigo_drive`.